 If you don’t have a domain name, you can purchase one during signup from Google’s registration partners.
 It’s easy to do, and the cost is reasonable.
 As part of creating a new domain name, Google checks the name you choose against all other registered names.
 If you choose a name that’s already in use by someone else, you have to come up with another name or variation.

 Google’s domain registration package includes a yearly fee, protects the domain against unauthorized transfer, and automatically configures it to work with Google services.
 It’s up to you to manage the settings for your DNS going forward, such as setting any functionality options required for your particular organization.

 During the signup process, Google asks you for a primary email address, such as firstname.lastname@example.org.
 This email address becomes your login name for your Google Apps account.
 This is the email address others will see, so choose one that clearly identifies you as it relates to your organization.

 You also need to add a secondary email address to use in case you forget your login information and need Google to email it to you again.
-The secondary email address should be outside of your Google Apps domain, like the email address you currently use.
+The secondary email address should be outside your Google Apps domain, such as the email address you currently use.

 What’s Your Favorite Browser?

 If you’re concerned about being able to use Google Apps on a Windows, Macintosh, or Linux system, don’t worry.
 Google Apps is platform independent, so it works with any system.
 All you need to run Google Apps is an updated web browser.
 There are many web browsers to choose from.
 Here are a few popular ones, one of which you probably use: